okami101/vuetify-admin/packages/docs/guide/components/list.md

 ![list](/assets/samples/list.png)

-Note that `VaList` will try to be synchronized on real time within query string in order to allow any bookmark or keep state on every refresh.
+Note that `VaDataIterator` will try to be synchronized on real time within query string in order to allow any bookmark or keep state on every refresh.
 All browsing action as paginate, filter and sorting will be updated into the URL query string.

 :::tip DISABLE GLOBAL SEARCH
 A global search filter will be enabled by default.
 To disable it, use `disable-global-search` prop.
 :::

 :::warning SHOW DATA
-`VaList` is only responsible for data iteration UI controls.
+`VaDataIterator` is only responsible for data iteration UI controls.
 You will need to display the data list on your own or use the providing `VaDataTable`.
 :::

 #### Pagination